XCMi/starter-academic/content/home/my-section.md

 weight: 1

 # Section title
-title: "The Young Researchers' Forum on Detonation BBB:"
+title: "The Young Researchers' Forum on Detonation CCC:"

 # Section subtitle
 subtitle: "From Fundamentals to Applications"